d2l-ai/d2l-en/chapter_computational-performance/async-computation.md

 loss = gluon.loss.L2Loss()
 ```

 Next we need a tool to measure the memory footprint of our code.
 We use a relatively primitive `ps` call to accomplish this (note that the latter only works on Linux and MacOS).
-For a much more detailed analysis of what is going on here use e.g. Nvidia's [Nsight](https://developer.nvidia.com/nsight-compute-2019_5) or Intel's [vTune](https://software.intel.com/en-us/vtune).
+For a much more detailed analysis of what is going on here use e.g., Nvidia's [Nsight](https://developer.nvidia.com/nsight-compute-2019_5) or Intel's [vTune](https://software.intel.com/en-us/vtune).

 ```{.python .input  n=12}
 def get_mem():